The end of the road for NSFAS CEO Andile Nongogo

-In a country where corrupt cadres get suspended and deployed to a new position the minute the spotlight is highlighting other wrongdoing, it was refreshing to see the NSFAS board terminate Andile Nongogo’s employment.
-OUTA warned in August this year that Nongogo should not be allowed near the public purse after our investigation into his term as CEO at the Services SETA (SSETA) which showed that Nongogo signed off on irregular payments for goods and services delivered to SSETA.
-This cost taxpayers a whopping R37 million.
-OUTA went further than just exposing this – we also reported Nongogo’s conduct to the South African Institute of Chartered Accountants (SAICA) and laid a criminal complaint with the SAPS against him relating to a tender at the Services SETA.
+In August this year, OUTA warned that Nongogo should not be allowed near the public purse after our investigation into his term as CEO at the Services SETA (SSETA).
+Our investigation showed that Nongogo signed off on payments for goods and services delivered to SSETA as part of an extremely overpriced rebranding campaign that cost taxpayers R37 million.
+OUTA also reported Nongogo’s conduct to the South African Institute of Chartered Accountants (SAICA) and laid a criminal complaint with the SAPS against him relating to a tender at the Services SETA.
 See here.

-The Werksmans report vindicated our findings and recommended that Nongogo's services should be terminated, contracts with the four fintech companies cancelled immediately, and disciplinary actions instituted against all parties complicit in pushing through the direct payment system.
+OUTA’s findings were vindicated by the Werksmans report, which recommended that Nongogo should be fired, the contracts with the four fintech companies terminated with immediate effect and disciplinary actions started against all those involved with pushing through the direct payment system.

 Nongogo’s actions at NSFAS extends beyond the implementation of the direct payment system.
 Under his leadership, NSFAS also appointed Futgenx Technologies (a company that previously manufactured PPE) as an Information and Communication Technology (ICT) specialist tasked with developing a student calculation tool at a cost of over R4 million.
 The company is closely related to Coinvest, one of the direct payment partners.
 The contract with Futgenx was terminated because they could not produce the goods and services required by NSFAS, yet they were still paid over R3 million.